jornane/php-saml-sp/README.md

 # Example

-Two examples are provided in the `example/` directory.
-In order test them:
+An example is provided in the `example/` directory.
+In order run it:

     $ /path/to/composer install
     $ php -S localhost:8081 -t example